chilledornaments/dell-omreport-web/README.md

 `SLACK_ICON`: Required if `SLACK` is True.
 The icon to use when posting Slack messages

 `SLACK_WEBHOOK`: Required if `SLACK` is True.
 The incoming Slack webhook

+`STATSD`: Boolean.
+Use statsd or not

+`STATSD_SERVER`: The statsd server to send metrics to

+`STATSD_PORT`: Port statsd is listening on

+## Statsd

+When a POST comes in from a server, `domsa_web.backends.domas_statsd` will send a message to statsd.
+If the POST request is a valid JSON, the `good_<server name>` counter will increment by one.
+Otherwise the `bad_<server name>` counter will increment by one.

 ## Screenshots